Gvirbalis/carparts/README.md

 1.About:

-    This is a used car parts website.
+This is a website for used car parts.
+I am still updating it.
+On the website, you can add cars and parts.
-    I am still updating
+Parts can be linked to a car, so if you choose a part type, such as "Engine," the part description will show the engine code.

 2.How to make it work: